A ladder is a must for your pontoon. It’s a matter of safety, legality and plain old convenience.

 A folding ladder is arguably the easiest type to use.
 You can slide this ladder up into its mounting hardware when you’re in the water and simply fold it up when you leave.

-The RecPro marine 4-step folding ladder pictured to the left (which you can check out on Amazon here) has mounting slots for the gunwale and unfolds to rest on your ‘toon with a set of plastic legs.
+The RecPro marine 4-step folding ladder has mounting slots for the gunwale and unfolds to rest on your ‘toon with a set of plastic legs.
 When not in use, you can use its built-in clip to fold the rungs up and hold them in place.

-This JIF Marine angled folding ladder seen on the right (review Amazon pricing and availability here) is popular model due to its large and slightly angled stairs.
+This JIF Marine angled folding ladder is a popular model due to its large and slightly angled stairs.
 Thanks to its slight incline, swimmers have an easier time climbing up onto the deck.

 You’ll find that most under-mount ladders are placed in the front of the boat, under the bow.

-Pictured left, the Extreme Max under-mount pontoon ladder (for purchase on Amazon) is made of aluminum and attaches to your pontoon under the front deck.
+The Extreme Max under-mount pontoon ladder is made of aluminum and attaches to your pontoon under the front deck.
 It stows easily with a rubber strap when not in use.

 When you’re ready to use it, you can deploy it by unhooking the strap and sliding the rungs out into the water.